gvwilson/sdxjs/virtual-machine/index.md

 <%- include('/inc/figure.html', {
     id: 'virtual-machine-storage-allocation',
-    img: '/static/tools-small.jpg',
+    img: './figures/storage-allocation.svg',
     alt: 'Storage allocation',
-    cap: 'Allocating storage for arrays in the virtual machine.',
+    cap: 'Allocating storage for arrays in the virtual machine.'
-    fixme: true
 }) %>

 This enhancement only requires a few changes to the assembler.